 What is Digital Printing DTF?

 Digital Transfer Film (DTF) printing is a flexible and handy way to put bright, colorful designs on all sorts of things, like clothes, plastic, leather, and even ceramics.
 It doesn’t need any special prep work on the material.
 You print the design on a special PET film using CMYK and white inks, add sticky powder, heat it, and press it onto the item.
 Digital printing DTF beats other methods, like DTG or sublimation, because it works on many materials, saves money, and makes tough, vivid prints.
-Zhiyu’s strong machines, with 4 to 16 printheads, are great for businesses wanting top-notch results in big batches.
-Soon, we might see greener inks and smart machines with AI.
+Holdwin’s strong machines, with 4 to 16 printheads, are great for businesses wanting top-notch results in big batches.

 What Is Digital Transfer Film (DTF) Printing and How Does It Work?